-A statement of justification (SOJ) was received with the current PPS application on August 24, 2021, and a revised SOJ was received on October 5, 2021, for the proposed impacts to the PMA.
+An SOJ was received with the current PPS application dated November 22, 2021, for the proposed impacts to the PMA.

-The applicant requests 2.88 acres of additional impacts to regulated environmental features for construction of a 100-year flood compensatory storage facility, four proposed microbioretention stormwater devices, a SWM outfall, and other cut and fill grading operations to establish proposed lots, roads, and associated on-site infrastructure.
+The applicant requests 2.88 acres of additional impacts to regulated environmental features for construction of a 100-year flood compensatory storage facility, four proposed micro-bioretention stormwater devices, a SWM outfall, and other cut and fill grading operations to establish proposed lots, roads, and associated on-site infrastructure.
 Much of this request overlaps with the previously approved and implemented impacts on-site.

-DPIE granted a floodplain fill waiver dated September 27, 2018 (36721-2018) for impacts to allow for filling and grading within the floodplain to reduce the area of existing 100-year floodplain and PMA on-site and make Outparcel 1 developable.
+DPIE granted a Floodplain Fill Waiver (36721-2018) dated September 27, 2018, for impacts to allow for filling and grading within the floodplain to reduce the area of existing 100-year floodplain and PMA on-site and make Outparcel 1 developable.